12 Dog Gifts Dog Owners Actually Want (Tested and Approved)

 Your Golden Deserves a Clean Home Too

-So tell me — what’s the one spot in your house that your pup has completely taken over, and what are you finally going to do about it?
+What’s one spot in your home where your dog has taken over and how are you finally going to get it back?